AmoMash/CMPG-323-Overview-34204792/README.md

 # CMPG-323-Overview---34204792
 ## Repositories
-- Project 1: <Link to Project 1 Repository>
+- Project 1 Repository
-- Project 2: <Link to Project 2 Repository>
+- Project 2 Repository
-- Project 3: <Link to Project 3 Repository>
+- Project 3 Repository
-- Project 4: <Link to Project 4 Repository>
+- Project 4 Repository
-- Project 5: <Link to Project 5 Repository>
+- Project 5 Repository

 ## Branching Strategy
 The branching strategy for each project repository will be as follows: